 Or so you think.
 Just as Joon-ho composes a lively, farcical atmosphere (assisted by Jung Jae II’s mischievous classical score) he lurches Parasite down into darker, confronting depths.
 Joon-ho stresses class relations as not merely parasitic but symbiotic.
 He consistently stresses not only exploitation but dependency across the social divide.
 It infects these characters, from driving personal ambitions to stirring sexual fantasies.

 Joon-ho and co-writer Han Jin-won are really stabbing at the immoral scramble of the social order itself.
 Without exception, no-one escapes the consequences for the doing-over of others.
 Parasite won’t act as a bold, unstained manifesto for the contemporary proletariat!
 While the history of class struggle certainly isn’t new to film, Parasite’s sly power lies in Joon-ho infusing this critique into every aspect of the work.

-It emerges through the little details, subtle uses of space, cinematography and symbols (Hong Kyung-Pyo’s framing of the families in contrasts of closeness and distance) as in it’s bolder statements (a gasp-inducing, gory climax of class antagonism unleashed).
-Even in the moments when it leans towards Okja‘s magical realism (depicting a deluge of almost biblical proportions) this only broadens its depiction to the hardship and danger of all those held down in our current world: from precarious workers of the ‘gig economy‘ to those refugees fleeing economic or environmental degradation.
+It emerges as much in the little details, such as subtle uses of symbols, cinematography and space (cinematographer Hong Kyung-Pyo’s consistent framing of the families in juxtapositions of closeness and distance) as in it’s bolder statements (a gasp-inducing, gory climax of class antagonism unleashed).
+Even in the moments when it leans towards Okja and Snowpiercer’s magical realism (depicting a deluge of almost biblical proportions) this only broadens its depiction to the hardship and danger of all those held down in our current world: from precarious workers of the ‘gig economy‘ to those refugees fleeing economic or environmental degradation.

 As social satire for our ever divisive, uncertain times, Parasite is cutting, relevant and wickedly genius.